lammps/lammps/doc/src/fix_npt_cauchy.rst

-*X*\ , *y*\ , *z* cannot be barostatted if the associated dimension is not periodic.  *Xy*\ , *xz*\ , and *yz* can only be barostatted if the simulation domain is triclinic and the 2nd dimension in the keyword (\ *y* dimension in *xy*\ ) is periodic.  *Z*\ , *xz*\ , and *yz*\ , cannot be barostatted for 2D simulations.
+*X*\ , *y*\ , *z* cannot be barostatted if the associated dimension is not periodic.  *Xy*\ , *xz*\ , and *yz* can only be barostatted if the simulation domain is triclinic and the second dimension in the keyword (\ *y* dimension in *xy*\ ) is periodic.  *Z*\ , *xz*\ , and *yz*\ , cannot be barostatted for 2D simulations.
 The :doc:`create_box <create_box>`, :doc:`read data <read_data>`, and :doc:`read_restart <read_restart>`